Last updated on July 7th, 2026 at 01:43 am

 Services Offered by the New Mexico Wildlife Center

 The center is open every day, ready to accept injured, ill, or orphaned animals.
 Additionally, it is accessible to the public six days a week, with opportunities to learn and engage with wildlife.
+The center operates a dedicated helpline that community members can call for guidance on wildlife emergencies, and the staff is trained to provide clear, calm instructions even in stressful situations.

 Accepting Wild Animals